DataDog/documentation/content/en/monitors/monitor_types/metric.md

 #### New group delay

 Delay the evaluation start by `N` seconds for new groups.

 The time (in seconds) to wait before starting alerting, to allow newly created groups to boot and applications to fully start.
 This should be a non-negative integer.

-For example, if you are using containerized architecture, setting an evaluation delay prevents your monitor group-by containers from triggering due to high resource usage or high latency when a new container is created.
+For example, if you are using containerized architecture, setting an evaluation delay prevents monitor groups scoped on containers from triggering due to high resource usage or high latency when a new container is created.
 The delay is applied to every new group (which has not been seen in the last 24 hours) and defaults to `60` seconds.

 The option is available with multi-alert mode.
 #### Evaluation delay